slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*

 > *'Don't be so humble - you are not that great.' -- Golda Meir*

-Confidence movers:

-- When you break an agreement that you make with yourself, your selfestime plummets: don't do it or renegociate it.
-- Confidence: state + mastery. impress yourself.
-- Confidence is a result, not a requirement.
-- Presence is confidence without arrogance, grounded enthusiasm and comfortable behavior.
-Authenticity can't be faked.
-- Confidence relies on pride. pursue authentic pride.
-- HARD WORK = CONFIDENCE

 <!--
 Self-worth is how you feel about the negative aspects of yourself.
 The people who truly have self-worth are humble.
 They don’t think they’re something special.
 They know what they are and what they aren’t, and they’re okay with it.